dashjoin/platform/README.md

 The easiest way to obtain a bearer token is to login using a browser and copying the token via the browser development tools.
 Depending on your OpenID provider, a bearer token can also be obtained via a seperate login call.

+In addition to the API, it is possible to create custom function and database microservices and use them via the RestJson function and
+RemoteDatabase clients.
+For more information, please refer to the dashjoin-sdk module documentation.

 ## Contribute

 We welcome contributions.
 If you are interested in contributing to Dashjoin, let us know!